• Level of education

 • Structures and dynamics of molten oxides, rheological behavior (experimental methods)

-• Thermal stability of cast irons: germination, demixing growth, devitrification
+• Thermal stability of cast irons: germination, growth, demixing, devitrification

 • Case studies: